Happiness is the starting point not the reward.

 According to Dr. Rajagopal Raghunathan, happiness has three elements: mastery, belonging and autonomy.

-Everyone needs one thing that they do well.
+You need one thing that you do well.
 It takes money, training and support to develop and master the skill.
 Once you learn the skill, it gives you purpose, allows you to experience flow and gives you earning power to purchase the basic things in life including: food, housing, transportation, clothing and other necessities.
 Mastery increases your earning power.

-Control and to some extent freedom are also essential.
+You need control and to some extent freedom.
 Control is about what you do, when you do it, how much you do it or in other words, having control over your day-to-day life.
-Helping people to preserve control in their later years is important to their health and wellbeing.
+Preserving control as you age is really important to overall health and wellbeing.

 Freedom is a function of wealth.
 Wealth gives you more choice about where you live, when and if you work and what you do.
 The most important point of the course is that happiness is the starting point not something that you get when you’re wealthy.
 Happiness makes you healthier, more connected, more productive and eventually more financially free.